 What is Half Time/Full Time Betting?
 Your Guide To The Popular Wager

 Half Time/Full Time Betting is almost an extension on the popular Match Result market and is becoming an ever-popular way to bet on football and earn that extra little bit of profit.

 It’s a game of two halves is the ultimate football cliche and you can take advantage of that.

 If you’re looking to take your betting beyond betting on a team to win, take a look out Half Time/Full Time betting tips today!

 Below you’ll find all you need to know about Half Time/Full Time betting including what it is and the best bookmakers to play with.[global_advert id=”37941″]

-A Half Time/Full Time bet is essentially two bets rolled into one, where you predict you will be winning at half time, followed by who will be winning at full time.
+A Half Time/Full Time bet (or HT/FT) is essentially two bets rolled into one, where you predict who will be winning at half time, followed by who will be winning at full time.

 Sometimes known as a Double Result bet, it really is that simple.
 Naturally, there are plenty of combinations which can be backed and to win both parts of the bet need to come through.

 The nine combinations in which you can play with a Half Time/Full time bet are as follows: